OT-CLOUD-KIT/terraform-aws-kms/README.md

  The module appears to be defining and managing AWS KMS (Key Management Service) resources, including keys, aliases, and grants.

- - It provisions AWS KMS keys (aws_kms_key.this) with various configurations such as key specifications (customer_master_key_spec), deletion window, key rotation settings, and policies.
+* It provisions AWS KMS keys (aws_kms_key.this) with various configurations such as key specifications (customer_master_key_spec), deletion window, key rotation settings, and policies.

- - Manages IAM policies associated with the KMS keys through the data "aws_iam_policy_document" blocks.These policies define who (principals) can perform actions on which resources.
+* Manages IAM policies associated with the KMS keys through the data "aws_iam_policy_document" blocks.These policies define who (principals) can perform actions on which resources.

- - Creates AWS KMS aliases (aws_kms_alias.this) based on configured aliases (var.aliases) and computed aliases (var.computed_aliases).
+* Creates AWS KMS aliases (aws_kms_alias.this) based on configured aliases (var.aliases) and computed aliases (var.computed_aliases).
 Allows setting alias names with or without name prefixes based on var.aliases_use_name_prefix.

- - Manages grants (aws_kms_grant.this) that delegate specific permissions (operations) on KMS keys to specified IAM principals (grantee_principal).
+* Manages grants (aws_kms_grant.this) that delegate specific permissions (operations) on KMS keys to specified IAM principals (grantee_principal).

- - Grants can optionally define constraints (constraints), retiring principals (retiring_principal), grant creation tokens (grant_creation_tokens), and retirement behavior (retire_on_delete).
+* Grants can optionally define constraints (constraints), retiring principals (retiring_principal), grant creation tokens (grant_creation_tokens), and retirement behavior (retire_on_delete).

 # Plan of Approach

-**1.Design**
+**1. Design**

 - The purpose of the Terraform module designed for AWS KMS (Key Management Service) is to facilitate the creation, configuration, and management of cryptographic keys within AWS environments.

-1.Key Creation and Configuration: Enable users to define and provision AWS KMS keys with specific attributes such as key type, size, rotation policies, and deletion safeguards.
+  1. **Key Creation and Configuration:** Enable users to define and provision AWS KMS keys with specific attributes such as key type, size, rotation policies, and deletion safeguards.

-2.Policy Management: Implement flexible IAM policy management to enforce access controls and permissions for KMS keys across different roles and users.
+  2. **Policy Management:** Implement flexible IAM policy management to enforce access controls and permissions for KMS keys across different roles and users.

-3.Alias Management: Creation and management of aliases for KMS keys, providing easy-to-remember names or endpoints to reference keys.
+  3. **Alias Management:** Creation and management of aliases for KMS keys, providing easy-to-remember names or endpoints to reference keys.

-4.Grant Permissions: Enable the delegation of permissions for specific operations to other AWS services or IAM principals, with optional constraints for enhanced security.
+  4. **Grant Permissions:** Enable the delegation of permissions for specific operations to other AWS services or IAM principals, with optional constraints for enhanced security.

-**2.How will we test it?**
+**2. How will we test it?**
 - Develop unit tests to validate module functionality in isolated environments.

 **3.Special Consideration**
 - For tags variables, there is no need to pass any values.
 This tags will receive its value from the pipeline.

 **Requirements**